RevenueCat/docs/docs/tools/experiments-v1/experiments-overview-v1.md

 Programmatically displaying the `current` Offering in your app when you fetch Offerings is **required** to ensure customers are evenly split between variants.
 :::

-1. Create two Offerings that you want to test (make sure your app displays the `current` Offering.)
+1. Create the Offerings that you want to test (make sure your app displays the `current` Offering.)
 You can skip this step if you already have the Offerings you want to test.
-2. Create an Experiment and choose the two Offerings to test.
+2. Create an Experiment and choose the Offerings to test.
+By default you can choose one Offering per variant, but by creating Placements your Experiment can instead have a unique Offering displayed for each paywall location in your app.
+[Learn more here](https://www.revenuecat.com/docs/tools/experiments-v1/configuring-experiments-v1#using-placements-in-experiments).
 3. Run your experiment and monitor the results.
 There is no time limit on experiments, so stop it when you feel confident choosing an outcome.
 (Learn more about interpreting your results [here](/tools/experiments-v1/experiments-results-v1))
-4. Once you’re satisfied with the results you can set the winning Offering, if any, as default manually.
+4. Once you’re satisfied with the results you can set the winning Offering(s), if any, as default manually.
 5. Then, you're ready to run a new experiment.

 Visit [Configuring Experiments](https://www.revenuecat.com/docs/configuring-experiments-v1) to learn how to setup your first test.